knopsmedia/gunrat-gunfire/INSTALL.md

 # Shopify Product Import Generator for Gunfire

-This project
+This program provides several commands to download product information from [gunfire.com](https://gunfire.com) and generate a Shopify product import CSV of it.

 ## System Requirements

-PHP 8+
+- PHP 8+
-SQLite
+- SQLite

 ### Install Composer